NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 EP-Launch can be used to run the Slab program using two different methods.

 If the Slab objects (see Description of the Objects in the E+SlabGHT.IDD) are located in the standard EnergyPlus IDF input file than the Single Input File and Group of Input File tabs of EP-Launch can be used and the Slab preprocessor will be called automatically during the simulation process.
-In this case the Slab objects should all appear with the object name starting with “**GroundHeatTransfer:Slab:**” This option also requires a **GroundHeatTransfer:Control** object in the EnergyPlus idf file (see Input Output Reference).
+In this case the Slab objects should all appear with the object name starting with "**GroundHeatTransfer:Slab:**" This option also requires a **GroundHeatTransfer:Control** object in the EnergyPlus idf file (see Input Output Reference).

 If the Slab objects are located in a separate file, they should be run using the Slab option on the Utilities tab in EP-Launch.
 See the EP-Launch section in this document for more information on how to use EP-Launch with the Slab program.